Air Shakur: Four-year-old season and beyond

 In 2001, when Yutaka Take moved his riding base overseas, Masayoshi Ebina became the main jockey for Air Shakur.
 In the Sankei Osaka Hai, he started off well with a second-place finish behind Toho Dream, but in the next race, the Tenno Sho (Spring), he finished 8th, and he also lost 5th place in the Takarazuka Kinen.
 By autumn, he suffered from transport-induced pneumonia and was unable to race.

 At age five, Air Shakur made a comeback in the Sankei Osaka Hai, finishing 2nd and showing signs of recovery.
 In the following Kinko Sho, his partnership with Yutaka Take was restored, making him the favorite, but he was defeated by Tsurumaru Boy, finishing 2nd.
 Afterwards, in the Takarazuka Kinen, he shared the spotlight with Dantsu Flame but finished 4th.
 In autumn, he managed to place on the board with a 4th in the Tenno Sho (Autumn), but suffered a heavy defeat, finishing 12th in the Japan Cup.
 He also had no significant success in the Arima Kinen, finishing 9th, and retired after this race.

+Racing form

+Air Shakur won four races out of 20 starts.
+This data is available in JBIS, netkeiba and racingpost.